dishant-ramani/Expense-Tracker/blueprint.md

 ### Category Management

 - **Separate Categories for Income and Expense:** The application now enforces separate category lists for income and expense transactions.
 When adding or editing a transaction, the category dropdown menu dynamically updates to show only the relevant categories based on the selected transaction type (income or expense).
-- **Edit and Delete Categories:** Users can edit and delete categories for their transactions.
-Categories can be either income or expense types.
-- **Category List Screen:** Displays a list of all created categories with options to edit or delete them.
-- **Edit Category Screen:** Allows users to modify the name and type of an existing category.

 ### Budget Management